How to Get Affordable Life Insurance with Diabetes

 Fructosamine

-Fructosamine indicates blood sugar control over three weeks.
+Fructosamine indicates blood sugar control over a three-week period.

-• Less than 1.7 mg/dl is considered excellent control.
+• A level of less than 1.7 mg/dL is considered excellent control.

 • Levels between 1.7 – 1.9 mg/dl indicate good control.

-Life insurance companies do not as widely use fructosamine testing as HbgA1c testing.
+Life insurance companies do not use fructosamine testing as widely as HbA1c testing.

 Urine Microalbumin/Creatinine Ratio